Automattic/jetpack/docker/README.md

 ### Quick install WordPress

-You can to just quickly install WordPress and activate Jetpack via command line.
+You can just quickly install WordPress and activate Jetpack via command line.
 Ensure you have your domain modified in `.env` file, spin up the containers and then run:

 ```sh
 yarn docker:install